 If you want to learn about soul music or rock ‘n’ roll and see what role Memphis played in these genres, Memphis Rock ‘n’ Soul Museum should be on your list of things to do in Memphis.

-Memphis Rock ‘n’ Soul Museum will tell you the story of musical pioneers in the history of the city, This Memphis museum will help you explore Memphis’s musical influence and give you a comprehensive Memphis music experience.
+Memphis Rock ‘n’ Soul Museum will tell the story of musical pioneers in the city’s history.
+This Memphis museum will help you explore Memphis’s musical influence and give you a comprehensive Memphis music experience.

 Memphis Rock ‘n’ Soul Museum is open from Wednesday to Sunday from 10 a.m. to 5 p.m.
 Entry ticket costs $13 for adults and $10 for visitors ages 5 to 17.
 Kids who are 4 and younger will get free entry.